hypertrack/quickstart-react-native/README.md

 Open the app's workspace file (`/ios/QuickstartReactNative.xcworkspace`) with Xcode.

-Select your device (SDK requires real device, the tracking won't work using simulator) and hit Run.
+Select your device and hit Run.

+The SDK works both on real devices and simulators.

 ### Grant permissions